joeponzio/wordpress-installer/README.md

 # WordPress Installer
-The WordPress Installer lets you quickly install the latest (or any past) version WordPress. **NOTE:** This does not include WordPress MU versions prior to WordPress 3.0 when MU was merged into WordPress.
+The WordPress Installer lets you quickly install the latest (or any past) version WordPress. **NOTE:** Requires node on your system.

 ## How To Use

 * `git clone git@github.com:joeponzio/wordpress-installer.git`
 * `npm run installer`
-* When prompted, enter the version of WordPress to install (or leave blank for the latest stable version), your database credentials, and follow the additional prompts
+* When prompted, enter the version of WordPress to install (or leave blank for the latest stable version) and your database credentials, and follow the additional prompts

 ## What To Expect